xmslyz/horae_canonicae/README.md

 - **Test Cases**: Comprehensive testing suite to ensure accuracy and reliability of date calculations, prayer set generation, and error handling.

+- **QR CODE**: In future option for president of celebration, preparing office texts and generating qr code to upload on other devices
 ### Installation

 To install the tool, clone this repository and install the required dependencies: